dennisbirch/dbbbuilder-swift/README.md

 In addition, there is an Xcode project in the workspace named _CodeGenerator_ that can automatically generate much of the boilerplate for a DBBTableObject subclass, given the subclass name and a list of properties.
 See the README in its folder for usage directions.

 _Adding indexes_: If you want to include an index for any column (i.e. property), create a DBBIndex instance with that property's name in the indexer's _columNames_ String array property, and include that as the optional __indexer__ argument in the addPersistenceMapContents(contents, table, indexer) method call.
 You can add indexes for any property in a DBBTableObject subclass.
 If a property is defined as a DBBTableObject type or as an array, DBBBuilder stores data in a join table and automatically indexes that table.

+__NOTE:__ Subclassing a DBBTableObject subclass does not work at this time.
+It is recommended to define DBBTableObject subclasses as _final_ to enforce their non-inheritable status at compile time.

 __Additional properties__: DBBTableObject has two other properties you may want to take advantage of in different situations.